-if you are in a same-sex civil union as of December 31, 2011, you must file a paper Form IL-1040 with your civil union partner using either the "married filing jointly" or "married filing separately" filing status.

-Since a same-sex civil union couple may not file a federal return using a married filing status,

-- if you and your partner choose to file a joint Illinois return, you must complete a federal "as-if-married-filing-jointly" return, for Illinois purposes only. - if you and your partner choose to file separate Illinois returns, you must complete federal "as-if-married-filing-separately" returns, for Illinois purposes only.
+- if you are in a same-sex civil union as of December 31, 2012, you must file with your civil union partner using either the "married filing jointly" or "married filing separately" filing status. - Since a same-sex civil union couple may not file a federal return using a married filing status, - if you and your partner choose to file a joint Illinois return, you must recompute your adjusted gross income as if you had filed a federal married filing jointly return. - if you and your partner choose to file separate Illinois returns, you must recompute your adjusted gross income as if you had both filed federal married filing separately returns, for Illinois purposes only.

-Complete your federal "as-if-married" return, including all schedules and attachments, applying all the federal rules for the married filing status you choose.
-Enter the federal "as-if-married" return information where Illinois requires federal information.
-Do not file your federal "as-if-married" return with the IRS.
+See Schedule CU for more information.